kkwon1/portfolio/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `yarn deploy`

+After making changes to the webpage, run this command to push the changes to the `gh-pages` branch and deploy a production build to the specified URL.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />